iamaanahmad/meteora-fee-router/PROJECT_STRUCTURE.md

 ## 🎯 Overview

-This document outlines the complete project structure for the **Meteora Fee Router**, a production-ready Solana program that enables automated fee distribution from DAMM V2 pools to investors based on their Streamflow vesting schedules.
+This document outlines the complete project structure for the **Meteora Fee Router**, a production-grade Solana program that enables automated fee distribution from DAMM V2 pools to investors based on their Streamflow vesting schedules.

 ## 📂 Root Directory Structure